 Drug Screening Program

-The Chordoma Foundation Drug Screening Program offers a centralized drug screening service to rapidly and cost-effectively assess the efficacy of potential new treatments for chordoma in preclinical models of the disease.
-A cornerstone of the Foundation’s Research Roadmap, this service enables efficient preclinical evaluation of promising therapies, providing crucial data needed to justify clinical trials and lowering the barrier to translating insights about chordoma into better treatments for chordoma patients.
+The Chordoma Foundation Drug Screening Program offers as a service to the research community rapid and cost-effective evaluation of promising therapies in preclinical models of the disease.
+A cornerstone of the Foundation’s Research Roadmap, this service provides crucial data needed to justify clinical trials and lowering the barrier to translating insights about chordoma into better treatments for chordoma patients.
+This service enables individual research groups to rapidly evaluate therapeutic concepts in-vivo without the time or expense of acquiring and expand mouse models.
+Additionally, banking models centrally and conducting multiple screening experiments in parallel affords significant cost savings through economies of scale.

 How it works

 Patient-derived xenograft (PDX) models and cell line-derived xenograft models (CDX) available for screening are shown in the table below.
-All models are rigorously validated to confirm chordoma-consistent histology and the presence of brachyury, a protein highly expressed in chordoma tumors.
+All models are rigorously validated to confirm chordoma-consistent histology and nuclear expression of brachyury, a defining marker of chordoma.

 |U-CH1||CDX||University of Ulm||Available|

-Published results generated from the Drug Screening Program include:
+Results from the Drug Screening Program appear in the following publications:

 - Establishment and characterization of a panel of cell-based and patient-derived chordoma tumor models – 2016 (AACR poster)